Torso of a Young Man

 Torso of a Young Man is a sculpture created by Constantin Brâncuși between 1917 and 1922.
 It depicts the male torso as a simple cylinder mounted on vestigial cylindrical legs, cut off at mid-thigh.
 Sidney Geist has pointed out that the sculpture, without genitalia, is itself a phallus with testes.
 There are several versions.
 Torso of a Young Man I was carved from a fork in a maple branch wood mounted on a limestone block.
 It is now in the Brodsky Gallery of the Philadelphia Museum of Art.
 A similar sculpture, dated 1923 and carved in walnut, is in the Musée National d'Art Moderne, Centre Georges Pompidou, Paris.
-Brancusi also cast the torso in highly polished brass.
+Brâncuși also cast the torso in highly polished brass.
 The two examples of this version are held in the Cleveland Museum of Art and the Hirshhorn Museum and Sculpture Garden.